Basics of Python Programming

 mySet = {3, 2, 5, 4, 1}

 set is another type of data structure that allows you to store a collection of elements, but unlike lists and tuples, sets do not maintain a particular order.
 Additionally, sets only allow unique elements, meaning that if you try to add the same element to a set multiple times, it will only be added once.
 Sets are represented by curly braces, and elements within a set are separated by commas.
+Also, because of their unordered nature, values have no index or stored position in memory inside a set.

 Dictionary